ember-learn/guides-source/guides/release/components-update/component-state.md

 <button {{on "click" this.double}}>Double It</button>
 ```

-And we're all done.
-Try to click the plus, minus and double buttons in any order, and watch as the three outputs stay up to date perfectly.
+And we're all done!
+If we try to click the plus, minus, or double buttons in any order, we can watch as these three outputs stay up-to-date perfectly.

 <div class="cta">
   <div class="cta-note">